Legendary antifascist - resistant, deportee, partisan, "Silver Star" award

 On 6 February 1943, Francis and his group of prisoners arrive at the Warsaw prison, situated at Danilowiczowska road, no 7, where more than a thousand prisoners are gathered under inhuman conditions.
 Most of them are Polish and Jewish political prisoners.

-The prison of Danilowiczowska road is located in the vicinity of the big synagogue and the ghetto of Warsaw.
+The prison of Danilowiczowska road is located in the vicinity of the Great Synagogue and of the ghetto of Warsaw.
 Francis is imprisoned there during the period just after 18 January 1943, an important date for the Jewish resistance, which had just made its first appearance in the ghetto.
 It is preparing the armed uprising against the razzias organised by the Nazis, in order to liquidate the forty to fifty thousand remaining Jews and send them to different concentration camps, especially to Treblinka.

 The Warsaw ghetto uprising will begin on 19 April 1943, on the eve of Passover, the Jewish Eastern holiday, when the last surviving Jews, about a thousand men and women, will rise up in arms against the Nazis.
 In this critical moment, enduring the polar temperatures of the Polish winter and barely dressed with the short-sleeved shirt he was wearing on the day of his arrest, the previous summer, Francis passes about ten days under terrible circumstances in this Warsaw prison.
 His health deteriorates dangerously, with a fever mounting up to 41 C°, due to a virus or bacterial infection, known as “Russian fever”.